ueberdosis/hocuspocus/README.md

       requestHeaders,
     } = data

-    // Check the context (or do an API call, ask the database, or whatever) if (context.user_id !== 1234) {
+    // Check the context (or whatever you want to do) if (context.user_id !== 1234) {
       // Unauthorized
       return reject()